FreeCNC/freecnc/readme.txt

 3. License
 -------------------------------------------------------------------------------

-FreeCNC is licensed under the GPL, version 2.0, see license.txt for details.
+FreeCNC is licensed under the terms of the GPL version 2, see license.txt for details.

 FreeCNC uses Lua 5.1, licensed under the MIT license, see http://www.lua.org/license.html for more information.